phthom/ContainerOrchestration/3-KubernetesLab.md

 `kubectl describe all`

 Congratulations!
-You have deployed your first app to the IBM Cloud Private kubernetes cluster.
+You have deployed your first app to the IBM Cloud kubernetes cluster.

 # Task 5 : Scaling Apps with Kubernetes